What is Vinorelbine?

 Vinorelbine is typically low in toxicity compared to other chemotherapy treatments.
 However, the medication may affect specific organs in the body.

 Mild to moderate nerve damage may occur in patients who use vinorelbine as treatment, resulting in reduced or abnormal touch sensation.

 About 12 percent of patients who take vinorelbine experience mild, sudden hair loss.
 Patients may also experience injection site reactions, including pain or vein discoloration.

 Some patients may experience shortness of breath when receiving vinorelbine.

 If you have mesothelioma and want to learn more about vinorelbine, talk to your doctor or oncologist right away.
 To learn more about mesothelioma treatment options, download our free mesothelioma guide.

-You could be owed compensation for your asbestos illness.
+If you’ve been diagnosed with an asbestos-related illness, you could be eligible for compensation.
 Talk with an attorney about filing a claim.